Q-bio-Belgrade/TA_I_paper/README.md

-MATLAB code to reproduce results for the paper "Bistability in type I toxin-antitoxin systems may lead to stress-induced persister formation" by Sofija Markovic, Magdalena Djordjevic, Hong-Yu OU, and Marko Djordjevic.
-Each script contains comments with the code description.
-The list of scripts, together with the corresponding paper results (figures), is provided below: r_bifurcation_diagram_log_mdl1.m: Figure 2 (EDIT IF NECESSARY) ADD/EDIT FOR OTHER SCRIPTS
-Phase Portrait Plotter (https://www.mathworks.com/matlabcentral/fileexchange/81026-phase-portrait-plotter) - Figure S2 (original PhasePortraitPlotter code modified for visual appearance of the figure):
+# MATLAB Code for Reproducing Results

+This repository contains MATLAB code to reproduce results from the paper:

+**"Bistability in Type I Toxin-Antitoxin Systems May Lead to Stress-Induced Persister Formation"**
+by Sofija Markovic, Magdalena Djordjevic, Hong-Yu OU, and Marko Djordjevic

+## Overview

+Each script in this repository is designed to reproduce specific figures from the paper.
+Scripts are annotated with comments describing their functionality.

+## Scripts

+Below is a list of scripts along with their corresponding figures from the paper:

+- **`r_bifurcation_diagram_log_mdl1.m`**: Reproduces Figure 2 (Please verify if any updates are needed)

+  *Additional scripts and their corresponding figures will be listed here.
+Please update as necessary.*

+## Phase Portrait Plotter

+- **Phase Portrait Plotter**: Modified version of the original code (available at [MathWorks File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/81026-phase-portrait-plotter)) used for Figure S2.
+The modifications were made for visual consistency with the paper's figures.

+## Notes

+- The code is developed with MATLAB R2024a but should also be compatible with earlier versions.
+- Ensure that all required MATLAB toolboxes are installed for the scripts to run correctly.
+(Specify any required toolboxes if known.)
+- If you encounter any issues or have questions, please refer to the comments within each script or contact Sofija Markovic at [sofija.markovic@bio.bg.ac.rs](mailto:sofija.markovic@bio.bg.ac.rs).

+## License

+This project is licensed under the MIT License.
+See the [MIT License](https://opensource.org/licenses/MIT) for details.